 What will the bike ride smell like?

-As previously mentioned, your route will take you through a fragrant eucalyptus forest that smells just like a Hobby Lobby and shortly after that you will pass the lavender farm, so like a Bath & Body Works.
+As previously mentioned, your route will take you through a fragrant eucalyptus forest that smells just like a Hobby Lobby and shortly after that you’ll pass the lavender farm, so like a Bath & Body Works.

 Aren’t there cars on the road?